DevExpress-Examples/asp-net-web-forms-handle-app-level-errors-occurred-during-callbacks/Readme.md

 > Note
 >
-> Some controls (for instance, [ASPxUploadControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxUploadControl)) utilize the capabilities of the [DevExpress.Web.ASPxUploadProgressHttpHandler](https://docs.devexpress.com/AspNet/6774/common-concepts/webconfig-modifications/aspxuploadprogresshttphandler) handler to perform actions on a callback.
+> There are controls (for instance, [ASPxUploadControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxUploadControl)) that utilize the capabilities of the [DevExpress.Web.ASPxUploadProgressHttpHandler](https://docs.devexpress.com/AspNet/6774/common-concepts/webconfig-modifications/aspxuploadprogresshttphandler) handler to perform actions on a callback.
 System-level exceptions (request timeout, session timeout, etc.) that occur while executing the `ASPxUploadProgressHttpHandler` handler cannot be handled using the `ASPxWebControl.CallbackError` event.
 Use the default `Application_Error` event handler for this purpose.

 ## Files to Review